Board effectiveness

 This “marginal gains” approach to building high-performing teams has proven successful in many other fields, from sports to trading, and will add significant value to boards.

-The board evaluation process should be designed to rigorously test whether the board’s composition, operations, structure, and dynamics are effective, considering the organization’s unique context and strategy.
+The board evaluation process should rigorously test whether the board's composition, operations, structure, and dynamics are effective, while taking the organization's unique context and strategy into account.

 Internal reviews, though valuable, can sometimes follow a routine pattern and may be less objective or in-depth.
-Mix regular self-assessments with periodic external evaluations to get both candid insider perspectives and an objective analysis of board dynamics.
+Mix regular self-assessments with periodic external evaluations to get both candid insider perspectives and an objective analysis of your board’s dynamics.

 Let board members evaluate each other alongside self-assessments to build accountability and identify development needs.
-Peer reviews reveal how directors interact during discussions, contribute expertise, and support collective decision-making — insights that formal evaluations often miss.
+Peer reviews reveal how directors interact during discussions, contribute expertise, and support collective decision-making.
+Formal evaluations often miss these insights.

-Attendance patterns tell you more than just who shows up — they reveal engagement levels and potential red flags about board dynamics.
-Track attendance rates, meeting frequency, how actively directors engage during discussions, whether board materials get accessed promptly and if preparation time translates into meaningful participation.
-When directors consistently access materials late or participate minimally in discussions, it often signals deeper issues with meeting structure or director commitment.
+Attendance patterns tell you more than just who shows up; they reveal engagement levels and potential red flags about board dynamics.
+You should track attendance rates, meeting frequency, how actively directors engage during discussions, whether board materials get accessed promptly, and if preparation time translates into meaningful participation.
+When directors consistently access materials late or don't participate in discussions, it often signals deeper issues with meeting structure or director commitment.

 Gauge trust, engagement, and collaboration through surveys and direct observation during meetings.
-Healthy board culture drives both team effectiveness and company performance — research by the Board Intelligence Think Tank found that organizations with a healthy culture deliver 200% higher shareholder returns.
+A healthy board culture drives both team effectiveness and company performance — research by the Board Intelligence Think Tank found that organizations with a healthy culture deliver 200% higher shareholder returns.

-Corporate board dynamics can shape the success of an organizational transformation programme.
+Corporate board dynamics can shape the success of an organizational transformation program.
 Studies show that board structures, diversity, and decision-making processes can facilitate or impede transformation initiatives.

 Survey executives and stakeholders on how well the board provides support, strategic insight, and timely responses to business challenges.
-External perspectives help bridge the gap between how boards think they're performing and how their support lands with the people who depend on their decisions.
+These external perspectives can help bridge the gap between how boards think they're performing and how their support lands with the people who depend on their decisions.
 With this overview, boards can create more effective roadmaps for focused improvements.

 Various measurement tools are available, and they are increasingly easy to implement.
 Boards can use online self-assessment tools, get real-time data from their board portal, or track the quality of their board papers in real time through tools like Lucia, Board Intelligence’s AI-powered board reporting platform.

 Automate data collection through digital forms and board portals, then schedule quarterly or annual review cycles to spot trends before they become problems.
-Regular measurement rhythms will help boards course-correct, which is preferable to waiting for crisis-driven evaluations.
+Regular assessments will help boards course correct, which is better than waiting for crisis-driven evaluations.

 It’s considered best practice to conduct a survey-based board assessment once a year, and an external board evaluation once every three years.
 These evaluation processes should also include the board’s committees.

-Convert metrics into targeted action plans by creating visual dashboards that highlight performance gaps and specific improvement steps.
-With the Chartered Governance Institute UK & Ireland, Board Intelligence has created two free tools to help organizations evaluate the quality and efficiency of their board reporting: a board reporting self-assessment tool and a calculator.
+You can convert metrics into targeted action plans by creating visual dashboards that highlight performance gaps and the steps needed for improvement.
+With the Chartered Governance Institute UK & Ireland, Board Intelligence has created two free tools to help organizations evaluate the quality and efficiency of their board reporting: a board reporting self-assessment tool and a Board Reporting Calculator.

 Board meeting minutes record the outcomes of board discussions but don’t track the progress of board actions or delegations.
 Board packs should include an action tracker to record the progress of actions agreed upon, separating the outstanding from the in-hand and closed actions.

 Track KPIs over time using charts and progress trackers that help boards spot patterns and respond to declining performance before it becomes critical.
-Visual trend analysis makes it easier to identify when interventions are needed and measure whether improvements are taking hold.
+Visual trend analysis makes it easier to identify when interventions are needed and measure whether things are improving.

 You can establish a culture of continuous improvement by regularly reviewing the methodologies, tools, and metrics you use to evaluate board effectiveness, and changing them, when required, to ensure they align with the organization’s needs.